pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

     Unlike the :py:func:`screenDraw`, this function is called every frame and is not influenced by the ``drawOnDemand`` parameter.

+    You're drawing the full extent of the bezel, which includes space *behind* the screen.
+Bezel and screen will blend, so most likely, you'll want to draw a black rectangle in the position (... at the offset) of the screen.

   .. py:function:: brightness(rheoValue, ambientBrightness, busVoltsRatio, refCon)